open-simh/.github/docs/simdocs/simh_doc.md

 bit.
 The default serial speed, character size, parity and stop bits is 9600-8N1.

-Values are hexadecimal on hex CPU\'s, octal on all others.
+Values are hexadecimal on hex CPU's, octal on all others.

 The SHOW CONSOLE command displays the current state of console options: